ArekMamala/Theory-of-algorithms/overview.md

 #### <p align="center">Testing the application

 We start the testing of this application through compiling the program firstly.
-We enter the command stated above in the correct directory expecting no output in the terminal just a new executable file created in the project directory.
-If there is errors in the code the program will not compile and the application fails the initial testing.
+We need to enter the command stated above in the correct directory expecting no output in the terminal just a new executable file created in the project directory.
+If there are errors in the code the program will not compile and the application fails the initial testing.
 <br>

-This applicatin is designed to take only one command line parameter when executing the file.
+This application is designed to take only one command line parameter when executing the file.
 The following commands are accepted by the application.

 * --help